kavworkss/Kassette---Collaborative-Music-Streaming-Platform/README.md

-# 🎵 Kasette – YouTube Music Sync App
+# 🎵 Kassette – YouTube Music Sync App

-**Kasette** is a real-time collaborative music sync web app that allows users to listen to YouTube music videos together in perfect sync.
+**Kassette** is a real-time collaborative music sync web app that allows users to listen to YouTube music videos together in perfect sync.
 Whether you're miles apart or just want a virtual listening party, Kasette provides shared rooms, synchronized playback, queue management, and real-time chat for the ultimate group music experience.

 ---